Dawn-LX/VidSGG-BIG/README.md

     Despite this, we still release the `.npy` files without RoI features, i.e., only box positions, ([here](https://drive.google.com/drive/folders/1wWkzHlhYcZPQR4fUMTTJEn2SVVnhGFch?usp=sharing), around 12G), and you can extract their RoI features based on the position by yourself.
 Refer to `tracking_results/readme.md` for more details about the tracklet data.

-    Refer to this repository [VidVRD-tracklets](https://github.com/Dawn-LX/VidVRD-tracklets) for more details about extracting features based on the given bbox positions.
+    Refer to this repository [VidVRD-tracklets](https://github.com/Dawn-LX/VidVRD-tracklets) (last Section of README.md) for more details about extracting features based on the given bbox positions.

 # Evaluation: